AnnabethS/advent-of-code-2021/README.md

 actually not that many (i overscoped and did x: -1000 -> 1000 and y: 0 -> 1000)

 - For part 2, i just removed some lines and added a counter.

+### Day 18

+- Stopped after quite a few hours, no longer found it fun.
+- Did not complete part 1